innogames/polysh/README.rst

 `--ssh=SSH`
     Command to use for SSH

-    By default, `exec ssh -oLogLevel=Quiet -t %(host)s exec bash --noprofile`.
+    By default, `exec ssh -oLogLevel=Quiet -t %(host)s %(port)s`.
-    `polysh` spawns lightweight remote shells using
-    the ssh command, but another shell command can be specified here.
+    `polysh` spawns ssh for each connection which may spawn your default login shell on the remote, but another shell command can be specified here.
 For example, with `--ssh='usleep $((RANDOM*50)); exec ssh'` a delay will be introduced to avoid all hosts accessing a NFS server at the same time.
 If the hostname should not be added at the end of the command, the macro `%(host)s` can be inserted where the hostname should be placed.
 Also, make sure the command you use launches a `pty`, this may need the `-t` option for `ssh`.

 `--user=USER`
     Remote user to log in as